kuraykaraaslan/Veterinary/README.md

   - Sub-resources:
   - `GET /api/customers/{id}/animals`: Get all animals of a customer by ID.
   - `GET /api/customers/{id}/appointments`: Get all appointments of a customer by ID.
+  - Search:
+    - `GET /api/customers/search` with query parameter `name`: Get all customers by name.

 - **Animals**:
   - `GET /api/animals`: Get all animals.